Lifecasting: Molding and casting materials

 A variety of materials can be used for both the molding and casting stages of the lifecasting process.
-For moulding, alginate and plaster bandages are the most popular materials.
+For molding, alginate and plaster bandages are the most popular materials.
 Different alginate formulas are available with different setting times and working properties.
 Choosing the correct formula can make the job much easier.
-Less common mould materials are silicones, waxes, gelatins, and plaster.
+Less common mold materials are silicones, waxes, gelatins, and plaster.
 Plaster and gypsum cement are the most commonly used casting materials, but various clays, concretes, plastics and metals are also in common use.
 Ice, glass, and even chocolate are used often as casting materials.

 Work is being done with imaging technology to map the skin's surface which may enable re-creation of the shape without touching the body.
 Since the weight of material deforms the body, if only slightly, this new technique may enable even more perfect work, but will not give the skin texture the above-listed materials do.

 Risks and challenges

-Compared to the moulding of inanimate objects, lifecasting poses some specific challenges and risks.
+Compared to the molding of inanimate objects, lifecasting poses some specific challenges and risks.
 Since the mold is made directly on the skin of the model, for safety and health reasons the molding materials must be non-toxic.
-The mould must not heat up too much or else discomfort and even severe burns could occur.
-The moulding process must also be completed within a relatively short time frame, usually a half-hour or less, since people have limited endurance in holding a stationary pose.
+The mold must not heat up too much or else discomfort and even severe burns could occur.
+The molding process must also be completed within a relatively short time frame, usually a half-hour or less, since people have limited endurance in holding a stationary pose.
 Methods to allow the model to continue breathing must also be used when a mold covers the mouth and nostrils.
 (Generally the nostrils are kept clear, but not with straws.)
 If the model is captured with lungs deflated it will be impossible to take a deep breath.
 To prevent injury or trapping the model in the mold, the shape and position of the mold must be well planned prior to application.

 Even experienced lifecasters can occasionally have trouble with snagging small body hairs, and the mold being somewhat uncomfortable.
-In rare cases some models can have allergic reactions to moulding materials, can faint from holding a stationary pose for too long, or can experience anxiety from being enclosed in the mold.
+In rare cases some models can have allergic reactions to molding materials, can faint from holding a stationary pose for too long, or can experience anxiety from being enclosed in the mold.

 However, far from always being a negative experience, many models actually find the experience enjoyable.
-The necessity of an extended stationary pose and the feeling of being enclosed by the warm moulding materials leads some to feel extreme relaxation or even enter into meditative states.
+The necessity of an extended stationary pose and the feeling of being enclosed by the warm molding materials leads some to feel extreme relaxation or even enter into meditative states.
 In relaxed poses some models even fall asleep while being lifecast.
-The application of the moulding materials can also feel like a soft massage.
+The application of the molding materials can also feel like a soft massage.
 Models often compare the feeling of a face lifecast to the feeling of a facial.

 Beauty salons sometimes perform lifecasting when they apply plaster mixed with herbs to the face, over cream, with the goal of gently warming the face with the cream and herbs.